-Rudy Giuliani is not disputing that he made false statements about Georgia election workers
+Giuliani concedes he made public comments falsely claiming Georgia election workers committed fraud

 Moss had worked for the Fulton County elections department since 2012 and supervised the absentee ballot operation during the 2020 election.
 Freeman was a temporary election worker, verifying signatures on absentee ballots and preparing them to be counted and processed.

 Giuliani and others alleged during a Georgia legislative subcommittee hearing in December 2020 that surveillance video from State Farm Arena showed the election workers committing election fraud.
 As those allegations circulated online, the two women said, they suffered intense harassment, both in person and online.
-Moss detailed her experiences in emotional testimony before the U.S. House committee investigating the Jan.
-6, 2021, attack on the U.S. Capitol.
-The committee also played video testimony from Freeman during the hearing in June 2022.
+Moss detailed her experiences in emotional testimony before the members of Congress investigating the Capitol insurrection.
+The Jan.
+6 committee also played video testimony from Freeman during the hearing in June 2022.

 In a court filing that month, Giuliani asked the judge to toss the lawsuit, arguing the claims against him were barred by First Amendment protections for free speech.
 Howell rejected that request, allowing the lawsuit to proceed.